leonardodls/hbp-demo-product-1/assets/public/Chapter_6_Building_A_Model/09_Modeling_Bakery_Building_Cost_And_Discount_Rate.md

 Let us now start building the model to determine whether opening the new bakery is a good idea.

-Step 1: Using the above data, fill in the following inputs in the spreadsheet model for Le Napoleon:
+### Step 1: Using the above data, fill in the following inputs in the spreadsheet model for Le Napoleon

 Plant fixed cost